pedroandreou/Gallery-of-Terror-Dreams/README.md

 ## :whale: Docker
-#### How to run the two containers under the same network for the first time:
+#### How to run the multi-container application:
 ```
-## Linux
+## RUN LOCALLY
-./build-and-run.sh
+docker-compose up -d --build --no-cache # If the variable is not set, it defaults to stackdemo_local-network, which is the network used for local development

-## Windows
+## DEPLOYMENT
-cmd.exe /C build-and-run.bat
+export NETWORK_NAME=stackdemo_deployment-network
+docker stack deploy --compose-file docker-compose.yml --with-registry-auth --orchestrator swarm mystack
 ```

 #### Handy commands:
 ```
 ## UP
-docker-compose up -d
+docker-compose up -d --build --no-cache
 docker-compose logs -f --tail=100 --no-color